Woman Drives Into Barricade Outside Trump Tower

 According to Chicago police, the 31-year-old driver intentionally drove around officers onto the sidewalk and struck a barricade around 4 a.m.

-The incident took place at the Wacker Drive entrance.
+The incident took place at the Wabash Avenue entrance.

 The woman was taken into custody and charges are pending.